It refers to a blood clot that forms in the atrium.

-Although AF can greatly increase the risk of stroke, there are other factors that can contribute to a stroke.
+Although AF can significantly increase the risk of stroke, other factors can contribute to a stroke.

 The good news is that some of these factors are modifiable, which means you can do something about it to reduce your chances of having a stroke, whether or not you have atrial fibrillation.

 Life with atrial fibrillation has its challenges, for sure.
-But with the right treatment and some changes in lifestyle, you can stay active and energetic.
+But with the proper treatment and some lifestyle changes, you can stay active and energetic.

-Symptoms such as fatigue, shortness of breath and rapid heartbeat can make it difficult to travel and perform daily activities.
+Symptoms such as fatigue, shortness of breath, and rapid heartbeat can make traveling and performing daily activities difficult.
 You may have to adjust your routine because of your symptoms or the medicine you take to treat them.